AI Summary

 What’s unique : Anthropic’s distinctive pricing mechanics

 1. Prompt caching creates a structural cost advantage for long-context applications.
-The gap between cached ($0.30/1M) and uncached ($3/1M) input on Claude Sonnet is 10×.
+A cached-input read costs 10% of the base input rate — a 10× gap versus uncached input (e.g. $0.20/1M read vs $2/1M input on Sonnet 5 at intro pricing).
 For RAG applications, agent systems, and any workflow with a large, repeated system prompt, this creates an 80–90% effective input cost reduction that OpenAI’s standard caching (50% off) cannot match.
 This makes Claude disproportionately attractive for the enterprise agentic workloads where context size matters most.

 2. Large context is standard, not a premium gate.
-The current frontier and mid tiers ship a 1M-token context window at standard pricing — Opus 4.8 and Sonnet 4.6 both include the full 1M window with no per-token premium, and even the cheapest tier, Haiku 4.5, carries 200K.
+The frontier and production tiers ship a 1M-token context window at standard pricing — Fable 5, Opus 4.8, and Sonnet 5 all include the full 1M window with no per-token premium, and even the cheapest tier, Haiku 4.5, carries 200K.
 Context length is not a monetization lever; a 900k-token request bills at the same per-token rate as a 9k-token one.
 This value metric design choice means Anthropic customers rarely face an “upgrade for longer context” wall.

 4. Safety-first brand does not carry a pricing premium.
 Anthropic’s Constitutional AI, RSP commitments, and interpretability research are central to its enterprise pitch, but not priced as add-ons.
 Unlike some enterprise software vendors that charge for compliance features, Anthropic includes safety/governance features in the standard Enterprise tier.
 This reflects a market judgment that safety is a prerequisite in the enterprise segment, not a premium — and that pricing it separately would undermine the safety positioning.